Konstantin Kalinin

 Instead of constant back and forth with phone calls, have a smart calendar with notifications that dynamically adjusts to doctors’ schedules.

-Related: Doctor’s Appointment App Development
+Related: Doctor’s Appointment Scheduling App Development

 Chatbot